 Unless if you’re a licensed medical doctor, psychologist or psychiatrist you shouldn’t want to fix a man’s past relationship issues.
 If he hasn’t figured it our by now then he needs professional help.

 2. The insecure

-We all have insecurities at times and some people have it worse than others but when the main character (MC) is written in such a way when they are constantly insecure about themselves is annoying.
+We all have insecurities at times and some people have it worse than others but when the main character (MC) is written in such a way when they are doubting themselves is annoying.

-Writes tend to write these kinds of female MC’s so that the readers can sympathize with her and see that she’s humble.
+Writers tend to write these kinds of female MC’s so that the readers can sympathize with her and see that she’s humble.
 This is not the right way of giving your character humility.
-Your character has to actually perform an act of humility in order to considered humble.
+Your character has to actually perform an act of humility in order to be considered a humble character.

 3. The Sexy

 Don’t get me wrong being sexy and showing that you’re sexy is great.
 Hell, I think I’m sexy, however, you can’t just be sexy without a personality.

 Often times these characters are one dimensional and they only look pretty.

 Usually there’s no real conversation between her and the MC.
 She’s usually moaning and begging for more.
 And that’s the only role she has in the story.
 Zero conversational skills, zero personality, and non-existent redeemable characteristics.